-Leila’s has worked within the international development and humanitarian sector in Kenya, Turkey, Iraq and Syria, working for Non-Governmental Organisations and the United Nations Development Programme (UNDP).
-Her experience of working within diverse teams, and her dual heritage background, gives her an understanding of cultural sensitivities.
+Before practising at the Bar, Leila worked within the international development and humanitarian sector in Iraq, Turkey and Syria working for United Nations Development Programme (UNDP) and Non-Governmental Organisations (NGOs).
+Her understanding of cultural sensitives is aided by her experience of working within diverse teams and her dual heritage background.

-Leila’s background of campaigning on issues of social justice has informed her career path.
-She has co-founded a number of civil society groups/collectives and has spoken on public and televised platforms alongside MPs and MEPs.
-Leila continues to try to make a difference in her community.
+Leila’s background of campaigning on issues of social justice is what informed her career path.
+She continues to try to make a difference in her community by acting as trustee on different boards and volunteering in her community.
 She, therefore, takes pride in representing vulnerable individuals and leaving no stone unturned.